 Outdoor exercise has many health benefits, but sometimes the weather can be a barrier to exercise.
 Find practices you can do from home to compliment your outdoor exercise routine.

 4. Covid-19 , lockdowns and restrictions to classes and gyms.

 Covid-19 has really affected our ability to go to regular classes, gyms leaving many feeling stuck or uninspired to practice.
 However, there are many wonderful classes available online now to see us through to the other side.
 Many may also choose to stay online for the ease of joining a community from their homes.
 So, if you feel lockdown is a barrier, it might be an idea to look into classes you can attend from home.
 I run classes VIA zoom, if you need assistance getting online, please contact me.

 Sometimes, feeling stressed and anxious can affect our motivation.

 Yoga, meditation and exercise are a wonderful tool to help reduce the symptoms of stress and anxiety and help us heal from the effects.

 Finding a way to practice, even when it feels really challenging, is really good for our physical and mental wellbeing.

 6. Injury, illness and chronic conditions

 When we injure ourselves, or have challenges to practice through illness, it can feel impossible to exercise.
-There are many classes to facilitate this, such as Chair Yoga or gentle exercise (Move It or Lose It!) classes.
+There are many classes to facilitate this, such as Chair Yoga or gentle exercise classes.
 It is important to stay active.
 These gentle exercise classes are taught with those who have certain challenges in mind, making them accessible and adaptable, so that anyone can enjoy and get the physical and mental benefits from a class.